Asynchronous approach in the plane: A deterministic polynomial algorithm: Main Algorithm

-{To give further details on Procedure~$\p$, let us first describe Procedure~$\pp$ (its code is given in Algorithm~\ref{patternPP}).
-When the earlier agent completes the execution of $\pp(2i, d)$ with $i$ some power of two, assuming that the later agent had already completed $\ite(i)$, we have the guarantee that the later agent has completed its execution of $\ite(2i)$.
-To ensure this, we regard the execution of $\ite(2i)$ as a sequence of calls to basic patterns (namely $\rd$, $\fl$ and $\bo$), which is formally defined in Definition~\ref{def:decompo}.
-This sequence is what we meant when talking about ``the pattern drawn on the grid'' in Subsection~\ref{hood}.
-For each basic pattern $p_1$ in the sequence, the earlier agent executes another pattern $p_2$ at the end of which we ensure that the later agent has completed $p_1$.
-If $p_1$ is either Pattern~$\fl$ or Pattern~$\bo$, then $p_2$ is Pattern~$\rd$: we use the same idea here as for the first synchronization mechanism.
-If $p_1$ is Pattern~$\rd$, then $p_2$ is Pattern~$\fl$, {relying on a property of the route $X\overline{X}$ (with $X$ any non-empty route) introduced in the last paragraph of Subsection~\ref{hood}: if both agents follow this route concurrenly from the same node, then they meet.
+{For each basic pattern $p_s$ in its sequence, the earlier agent executes another pattern $p'_s$ at the end of which we ensure that the later agent has completed the execution of the $s$th basic pattern of its own sequence.
+Whether $p_s$ is $\fl$ or $\bo$, $p'_s$ is the same so that the earlier agent does not need to know the type of the $s$th basic pattern in the sequence of the later agent in order to push it (and by extension, does not require the knowledge of the label of the later agent).
+More precisely, $p'_s$ is chosen as follows.}

+{If $p_s$ is either Pattern~$\fl$ or Pattern~$\bo$, then $p'_s$ is Pattern~$\rd$: we use the same idea here as for the first synchronization mechanism.
+If $p_s$ is Pattern~$\rd$, then $p'_s$ is Pattern~$\fl$}, {relying on a property of the route $X\overline{X}$ (with $X$ any non-empty route) introduced in the last paragraph of Subsection~\ref{hood}: if both agents follow this route {concurrently} from the same node, then they meet.
 Pattern~$\di$ can be seen as such a route, and Procedure~$\fl$ (whose code is shown in Algorithm~\ref{bas:fl}) consists in executing Pattern~$\di$ from each node at distance at most $\alpha$.
 Hence, unless they meet, the later agent completes its execution of Pattern~$\rd$ before the earlier one starts executing $\di$ from the same node.} Note that $\pp$ uses as many patterns as the number of basic patterns in the sequence it is supposed to push: this and the fact of doubling the value of the input parameter of Procedure~$\ite$ in Algorithm~\ref{AsynchronousUnknownDistance} contribute in particular to keep the polynomiality of our solution.}